demisto/content/Packs/PaloAltoNetworks_Threat_Vault/Integrations/ThreatVaultv2/README.md

 ### threatvault-release-note-get
 ***
-Retrieve the release notes information by type and version.
+Retrieves the release notes information by type and version.

 #### Base Command